Kinchen Holloway House

-Kinchen Holloway House, also known as Guess Mill House, is a historic home located at Durham, Durham County, North Carolina.
+Kinchen Holloway House, also known as Guess Mill House, is a historic house in Durham, North Carolina.
 It was built about 1870, and is a two-story, three-bay, frame I-house with a one-story, gable-roof rear ell.
-It was built by Kinchen Holloway, a farmer and miller.
+The house was built by Kinchen Holloway, a farmer and miller.

 It was listed on the National Register of Historic Places in 2008.